Quantile Hedging in a Semi-Static Market with Model Uncertainty

-This section demonstrates an example in which $\prob$ is a collection of tree models with no dominating measure and Theorem \ref{convergence-c} applies so that the quantile hedging price can be approximated from the discretized market.
-This example features a one-period model, for ease of calculation.
-Multi-period models add more constraints to $P^n$ and $Q^n$, but does not change the nature of the nonlinear programming problem.
+This section shows two examples in which $\prob$ does not have a dominating measure and Theorem \ref{convergence-c} applies so that the quantile hedging price can be approximated from the discretized market.
+In the first example, $\prob$ includes all finitely supported tree models, so that every path can be of probability one under some model, and the quantile hedging price is the superhedging price multiplied by the target expected success ratio $\alpha$.
+The second examples assumes a smaller $\prob$, and the quantile hedging price is convex in $\alpha$.
+We set $T=d=1$ in both examples, for ease of calculation.
+Multi-period models add more constraints to $P^n\in\prob^{n,0}$ and $Q^n\in\QP^n$, but do not change the nature of the nonlinear programming problem.